uniai-lab/lechat-pro/docs/folder-components.md

 # loading.vue

-it seems defined alot of animation when loading, but it does not appear in the project.
-I guess this may someone try to make a loading animation by himself but in the last he give up and use the ant design's animation instead.
-Maybe anythings else.
+it seems defined alot of animation when loading, and it is used when the chat is loading. infact this should be "loadingAnimation"

 # loadingModal.vue